bniladridas/hybrid-compute/README.md

   <h1>🧸</h1>
 </div>

-**`Hybrid-compute`** is an image upscaling tool that works around macOS CUDA limits.
-It does the tiling on your local CPU, then sends the tiles to cloud GPUs for the heavy lifting.
-The tiles get upscaled with CUDA-powered bicubic interpolation on NVIDIA GPUs and are stitched back together into a clean, high-res image.
+**`Hybrid-compute`** is an image upscaling tool that leverages hybrid CPU/GPU computing for efficient image processing.
+It splits images into tiles locally, upscales them using isomorphic bicubic interpolation (GPU-accelerated with CUDA if available, CPU fallback with OpenMP), and stitches them back into high-resolution images.
 **Features**
-- **Local Tile Splitting**: Efficiently divides images into 64x64 pixel tiles using OpenCV on macOS.
+- **Local Tile Splitting**: Efficiently divides images into tiles using OpenCV.
-- **Cloud GPU Upscaling**: Performs 2x bicubic upscaling on tiles using CUDA kernels optimized for NVIDIA GPUs.
+- **Isomorphic Upscaling**: Performs 2x bicubic upscaling on tiles using CUDA on GPU or OpenMP on CPU, with automatic fallback.
 - **Local Stitching**: Recombines upscaled tiles into the final high-resolution image using Python and OpenCV.
 **Workflow**
 1. **Split**: Process input images locally to create tiles.
-2. Transfer and upscale tiles in the cloud.
+2. **Upscale**: Upscale tiles locally using GPU (if available) or CPU.
-3. Stitch upscaled tiles into the final image.
+3. **Stitch**: Combine upscaled tiles into the final image.
 **Prerequisites**
-- macOS with Homebrew or conda
+- macOS, Linux, or Windows
 - CMake
 - OpenCV
 - NumPy
 - Python 3 with pip
-- Cloud instance with NVIDIA GPU and CUDA toolkit
+- Optional: NVIDIA GPU with CUDA toolkit for GPU acceleration
 **Setup**
 **Quick Setup**
 Run the setup script to install all dependencies: